 Adventist Church in Myanmar Strengthens Media Ministry to Advance Mission

 In an effort to enhance communication skills and strategies within the church community, the Adventist Church in Myanmar (MYUM) held a training session from September 12 to 14, 2024.
-Teint Saung, the MYUM Communication director, and Heshbon Buscato, the Southern Asia-Pacific Division (SSD) Communication director, collaborated on this initiative to equip Mission Communication Directors, media staff, and AWR workers with cutting-edge knowledge and skills to advance the gospel work through technology.
+Pastor Teint Saung, the MYUM Communication Director, and Pastor Heshbon Buscato, the Southern Asia-Pacific Division (SSD) Communication Director, collaborated on this initiative to equip Mission Communication Directors, media staff, and AWR workers with cutting-edge knowledge and skills to advance the gospel work through technology.

 Despite the political challenges Myanmar is currently facing, which have made worship difficult in some regions, the church's media ministry has been instrumental in reaching out to various provinces, including areas where churches are situated in particularly challenging conditions.
 The training not only sought to strengthen these outreach efforts but also provided essential tools for enhancing communication, even in the most difficult circumstances.